Always-on world making people happier, survey claims

 86% have access to web on the go with over two million people using smart phones

 The launch of an online database of 70,000 people buried in Mount Saint Lawrence Cemetery is the first in a series of cemetery projects aimed at establishing a social history of Limerick.
+Some adults are not willing to admit there is any downside to pornography, even as it normalises violence in sexual relationships and becomes progressively more misogynistic.
+Web http internet online

 A survey of 1,000 citizens suggests an always online world is making people happier in their relationships.